worldbank/gld/_sources/Support/A - Guides and Documentation/GLD Manual Files/Labor.md

 - 2 = Unemployed

 A person is defined as unemployed if he or she is, presently not working but is actively seeking a job.
 The formal definition of unemployed usually includes being ‘able to accept a job’ (i.e., passively seeking a job).
 This last question is not asked in all surveys but should be included if present.

-A person presently not working but waiting for the start of a new job (a so called *future starter*) is considered unemployed if the employment is starting within 3 months and the person is available to work.
+A person presently not working but waiting for the start of a new job (a so called *future starter*) is considered unemployed if the employment starts within 3 months and the person is available to work.

 - 3 = Not-in-labor force